-Any transaction between the Company and any officer or director or specified persons or with entities affiliated with any of them shall be disclosed to the Board of Directors and shall be subject to the approval of the Board of Directors or the Nominating and Governance Committee of the Board of Directors.
+Any transaction between the Company and any officer or director or specified persons or with entities affiliated with any of them shall be disclosed to the Board of Directors and shall be subject to the approval of the Board of Directors or the Governance and Corporate Responsibility Committee of the Board of Directors.
 This Policy and Procedure describes the evaluation and reporting of all such transactions.

 - The terms officer and director (including nominees) include the spouse, children, step-children, parents, step-parents, siblings, parents-in-law, children-in-law, siblings-in-law and persons sharing the same residence as the officer or director.
 The terms of this policy and procedure apply to officers and directors and to any company that is an affiliate of such officer or director or his or her spouse, dependents or persons sharing the same residence.

-- All proposed transactions between an officer, director – or an affiliate of either – and the Company shall be reported to and subject to the approval of the Nominating and Governance Committee prior to entering into such transaction except if (a) the proposed transaction is part of a general programme available to all directors or employees equally under an existing policy, or (b) the transaction is a purchase of Company products consistent with the price and terms of other transactions of similar size with other purchasers; it may be reported to the Nominating and Governance Committee after it has been entered into.
+- All proposed transactions between an officer, director – or an affiliate of either – and the Company shall be reported to and subject to the approval of the Governance and Corporate Responsibility Committee prior to entering into such transaction except if (a) the proposed transaction is part of a general programme available to all directors or employees equally under an existing policy, or (b) the transaction is a purchase of Company products consistent with the price and terms of other transactions of similar size with other purchasers; it may be reported to the Governance and Corporate Responsibility Committee after it has been entered into.

 - There can be only one relationship between the Company and executive officers of the Company.
 Neither executives designated by the Board as Section 16 Officers nor their affiliates may enter into any transaction with the Company except as approved by the Board of Directors and as permitted to all Section 16 Officers or otherwise permitted under the Company’s benefit plans or policies.

-- The Company and a director or an affiliate of a director may enter into transactions approved in advance by the Nominating & Governance Committee as provided in this Policy and Procedure or approved in advance or by the Board of Directors.
+- The Company and a director or an affiliate of a director may enter into transactions approved in advance by the Governance and Corporate Responsibility Committee as provided in this Policy and Procedure or approved in advance or by the Board of Directors.

-- The Nominating and Governance Committee may determine that any transaction with a director or an affiliate of a director that meets any of the following does not constitute a conflict of interest and may approve such transaction.
+- The Governance and Corporate Responsibility Committee may determine that any transaction with a director or an affiliate of a director that meets any of the following does not constitute a conflict of interest and may approve such transaction.

 - The dollar amount of the transaction and all other transactions with the director during the year (whether or not previously approved or exempt from approval) is less than $100,000, and, for a director who is a member of the Audit Committee, does not constitute a proscribed consulting, advisory or other compensating fee.